webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 }
 ```

-Once TypeScript is configured to output source maps we need to tell webpack
-to extract these source maps and pass them to the browser, this way we will get the source file
-exactly as we see it in our code editor.
+Once TypeScript is configured to output source maps, we need to tell webpack to extract these source maps and pass them to the browser in order to view the source file exactly as it appears in our code editor.

 __webpack.config.js__